Construction equipment on public roads and pavements

 Licence validity period

-The licence will normally be valid for three months.
+The licence will normally be valid for one calendar month.
 To extend it, which should be done before the licence expires, please contact us.

 How to apply for a scaffolding, hoarding, crane or container licence

 You will need to tell us: